-Spam Protection With Honeypot and Google reCAPTCHA in WP Fluent Forms
+Spam Protection With Honeypot and Google reCAPTCHA in Fluent Forms

 Protect your Fluent Forms Entries from spambots and keep your contact lists spam-free.
 Here are some ways you can prevent bots from spamming your forms.

-Turn on Honeypot spam protection by going into the settings of WP Fluent Forms as shown in the screenshot below.
+- Turn on Honeypot spam protection by going into the Fluent Forms’ Global Settings → then Miscellaneous as shown in the screenshot below.

-To enable reCAPTCHA hover over fluent forms and click on settings.
+- To enable reCAPTCHA hover over Fluent Forms and click on Global Settings.
 Now click on the reCAPTCHA and enter your site and secret key as shown in the screenshot below.

-Your reCAPTCHA has been set up successfully.
-If you want to show Google reCAPTCHA in any particular form just add the reCAPTCHA field into your form as shown in the screenshot below.
+- After successfully setting up your reCAPTCHA, If you want to show Google reCAPTCHA in any particular form just add the reCAPTCHA field to your form as shown in the screenshot below.

-You can also an extra layer of spam protection by enabling form submission for logged in users only as shown in the screenshot below.
-Note that this setting is for each individual forms not global.
+- You can also an extra layer of spam protection by enabling form submission for logged-in users only as shown in the screenshot below.
+Note that this setting is for each individual form not global.
 Also, remember that this will stop non-logged users to submit the form.

 - Also, enable the Deny Empty Submission field to prevent the form from empty submissions.